guitarvydas/fabghoststars/README.md

 1. set up a test bench
 2. debug drawware programs.

-In this experiment, I've stuck a `?` component in the `textfilereader` component.
+In this experiment, we've stuck a `?` component in the `textfilereader` component.
 This `?` is entirely superfluous here and is included only for expository purposes.
-Note that *probing* requires that *fan-out* be allowed at the technical level.  *Fan-out* brings along with it some technical challenges, like how to make a copy of a message and/or how to sample a message.
+Note that *probing* requires that *fan-out* be allowed at the technical level.  *Fan-out* brings along with it some technical challenges, like how to make a deep copy of a message and/or how to sample a message.
 In electronics, probes suck a tiny bit of current away from the circuit.
-In EE, it is important to design probes such that they are *high impedance*, which means that they suck only a inconsequential amount of current away from the circuit and don't affect the performance of the circuit.
-In software, I choose to clone() the message.
-There might be other ways to accomplish this, but, I haven't figured them any yet.
+In EE, it is important to design probes such that they are *high impedance*, which means that they suck only inconsequential amountd of current away from the circuit and don't affect the performance of the circuit.
+In software, we choose to clone() the message.
+There might be other ways to accomplish this, but, we haven't figured these out yet.
 Anyways, copying is trivial if you use a GC'ed language, like Python, JS, Lisp, etc.  Odin does not support automatic GC, so one has to design the kernel code (0d/...) carefully to avoid memory leaks.

 The circled-`X` icon is meant for future "type-checking" of NC (No Connection) connections.
 This kind of checking is not currently implemented.